Careers Service statement of service

 - Faculty-based appointments for final-year undergraduates and for taught postgraduates

-- Appointments for postgraduate research students and research staff
+- Appointments for doctoral students and research staff

 - Skills development workshops and talks